dealbertt/C_Proyects/README.md

         -With the use of structs to act like java classes typeshit

 2- Image Proccessor
-    -List the files in the working directory
-    -Choosing the name done
-        -Check if the name is taken and add .ppm if not there -Maybe work around sanitizing the inputs
+        -Maybe work around sanitizing the inputs